jake-w-liu/DifferentiableMoM.jl/docs/src/fundamentals/05-conditioning-preconditioning.md

 ### 6.7 Solving the Linear System

 We solve the conditioned system using a direct solver (backslash).
-In practice, for larger ``N``, you would replace this with an iterative solver.
+In practice, for larger $N$, you would replace this with an iterative solver.

 ```julia
 # ------------------------------